 ALSO READ"The 13th Presidency Pranab Mukherjee years in Rashtrapati Bhavan" was published by Rashtrapati Bhavan on the occasion of his farewell Kovind visits Rajghat before going to Rashtrapati Bhavan No change of guard ceremony tomorrow at Rashtrapati Bhavan Change of guard at Rashtrapati Bhavan begins with knock on the From mud house to Rashtrapati Bhavan, it's been a long journey

+There is a need to preserve and protect this priceless resource.
+People should be sensitive to the protection of medicinal plants and herbs," he said at the function attended by ayurveda specialists.
+The president said modern lifestyle-related diseases are affecting people rapidly and the world is looking to alternative medicines from India, and here ayurveda can play an important role.
+Kovind said specialists have a huge responsibility in establishing ayurveda as a powerful medium for the prevention, treatment and management of such diseases.
 The Ramnarayan Sharma National Ayurved Award was instituted by the Ramnarayan Vaidya Ayurved Research Trust in 1982.
 It honours an eminent Ayurvedic scholar every year.
 The award consists of a cash prize of Rs 2 lakh, a silver idol of Lord Dhanwantari and a citation, the release said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)